 When inducting staff or site visitors, businesses such avoid the following:

 - Not having an induction or delaying the process.
-A workplace induction is important to the success and safety of your workforce.
+Workplace inductions are important to the success and safety of your workforce.
 Find the best type of workplace induction system for your company and begin the process on day one, for everyone.
 Read: Our Guide To Induction Programs and How To Identify Staff Training Needs

 - Making your inductee get straight into the job without workplace inductions.
 Forcing your employee to jump straight into their role, without any proper instruction, will leave them with a lack of confidence in their ability to fulfil their job requirements.
 Therefore, it is very important to gradually introduce them to their role, providing the opportunity to attempt various tasks in a supportive environment.